deviaan/deviaan.online/content/posts/003_eggs_in_basket.md

 ### Threats in the format

 I got around 30 games before deciding to build my own deck and grouped the decks I saw into four categories.
-The first, random Single prize decks and "anti-meta" Fighting decks.
-These usually don't do great into [Exeggutor ex](https://pocket.limitlesstcg.com/cards/A1/23) so I didn't feel like I needed anything special to beat them.
+The first, random Single prize decks and "anti-meta" Fighting decks, usually don't do great into [Exeggutor ex](https://pocket.limitlesstcg.com/cards/A1/23) so I didn't feel like I needed anything special to beat them.

 The second group were "small ex" decks--things like [Pikachu ex](https://pocket.limitlesstcg.com/cards/A1/96), [Starmie ex](https://pocket.limitlesstcg.com/cards/A1/76), [Celebi ex](https://pocket.limitlesstcg.com/cards/A1a/3), [Arcanine ex](https://pocket.limitlesstcg.com/cards/A1/41), and [Mew ex](https://pocket.limitlesstcg.com/cards/A1a/32).
 All of these are pretty fast decks that use weaker ex Pokemon to try and close the game out early.
 Crucially, they all die to [Tauros](https://pocket.limitlesstcg.com/cards/A1a/60) and [Giovanni](https://pocket.limitlesstcg.com/cards/A1/223), so I'd found my second Pokemon.

 ![Tauros A1a](https://limitlesstcg.nyc3.cdn.digitaloceanspaces.com/pocket/A1a/A1a_060_EN.webp)

 Next, I grouped "big ex" or "setup" decks.
-These take multiple turns to set up and use usually try use a single large ex Pokemon to sweep.
-This would [Charizard ex](https://pocket.limitlesstcg.com/cards/A1/36), [Mewtwo ex](https://pocket.limitlesstcg.com/cards/A1/129), and [Gyarados ex](https://pocket.limitlesstcg.com/cards/A1a/18).
-For these, I knew that [Mew ex](https://pocket.limitlesstcg.com/cards/A1a/32) would be a good choice since Genome Hacking would often get set up before they would and that prevented them from being able to switch in.
+These take multiple turns to set up and use a single large ex Pokemon to sweep.
+[Charizard ex](https://pocket.limitlesstcg.com/cards/A1/36), [Mewtwo ex](https://pocket.limitlesstcg.com/cards/A1/129), and [Gyarados ex](https://pocket.limitlesstcg.com/cards/A1a/18) all fall into this category.
+For these, I knew that [Mew ex](https://pocket.limitlesstcg.com/cards/A1a/32) would be a good choice since Genome Hacking would often get set up before they would, preventing them from switching in their sweeper in the first place.
+If they ever did, Mew ex would come in and clean up.

 ![Mew ex A1a](https://limitlesstcg.nyc3.cdn.digitaloceanspaces.com/pocket/A1a/A1a_032_EN.webp)

 Finally, there were "medium" ex decks like [Aerodactyl ex](https://pocket.limitlesstcg.com/cards/A1a/46) and [Venusaur ex](https://pocket.limitlesstcg.com/cards/A1/4).
 These were the rarest, so I didn't think too much about them.
 I mostly just hoped that some combination of heads flips on Exeggutor would be enough to take me through.
 I group other Exeggutor decks here as well.

-After a few games I realized that against fast decks, like the [Blaine](https://pocket.limitlesstcg.com/cards/A1/221) variants, would be able to knock out two of my Ex Pokemon before I could set them up.
+After a few games I realized that fast decks, like the [Blaine](https://pocket.limitlesstcg.com/cards/A1/221) variants, would be able to knock out two of my Ex Pokemon before I could set them up.
 Often, I'd be just 1 energy short of winning.
 I decided to add [baby Exeggutor](https://pocket.limitlesstcg.com/cards/A1/22) to have another 1 prize Pokemon that could wall and still deal damage with a single energy.
 This turned out to be _huge_ since it would allow me to stall an additional turn and get the last point I needed to win.

 ![Exeggutor A1](https://limitlesstcg.nyc3.cdn.digitaloceanspaces.com/pocket/A1/A1_022_EN.webp)